SAP-samples/integration-suite-b2b-exercises-basic/exercises/Ex01/4/README.md

 **10**: Update your scenario

-Now you can again send a test message with the iflow you’ve copied in exercise 1 and look at the monitoring and in your personal inbox if everything works fine.
+After you've updated your scenario you can again send a test message with the iflow you’ve copied in exercise 1 and look at the monitoring and in your personal inbox if everything works fine.

 ![image](../4/assets/4.10.png)